Instructor: Gustavo Fares

 DEPARTMENTAL POLICY ON ATTENDANCE:

-3 (three) absences are allowed during the term; each absence in excess of 3 will lower your participation grade / score by 10% percentage points each.
+3 (three) absences are allowed during the term; each absence in excess of 3 will lower your final grade 2% (per additional absence).
 Tardiness (being late) will be treated as 1/2 absence each time and will affect the participation score.